gmac/schema-stitching-handbook/stitching-directives-sdl/README.md

-# Example 6 – Hot reloading with stitching directives
+# Chapter 9 – Stitching directives SDL

 This example demonstrates the use of stitching directives to specify type merging configuration.
 Moving service-specific configuration out of the gateway facilitates service setup automation, facilitating hot-reloading.